ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - Notes
   * - A
     - ASCVD = -19.5 + (0.043 * SBP) + (0.266 * Age) + (2.32 * Sex) where Sex=1 for males and Sex=0 for females
-    -
+    - This equation returns percentage values.
+It is okay if they are negative.
   * - B
     - LDL-C measreument error pulled from a normal distribution with mean=0 and SD=0.08 mmol/L
-    - [McCormack_2020]_
+    - Measurements have a minimum value of 0 enforced [McCormack_2020]_
   * - C
     - If simulant is in the acute or post MI or stroke states
     -